 Related reading: How Carbohydrates Contribute To Weight Gain

 Benefits of the Carnivore Diet

 Followers of the Carnivore Diet have reported reaping a many health benefits from the diet.
 However, there is not enough long term research done yet to prove these benefits.
 The reported benefits are mostly based on the anecdotal accounts of those who have followed the diet.

 Dr Saladino, considered to be the leading authority on the science and application of the carnivore diet, claims to have used this diet in hundreds of patients to reverse autoimmunity, chronic inflammation, and mental health issues many of whom had been told their conditions were untreatable.

-He is currently in the process of writing The Carnivore Code which is due for release in February 2020.
+He has written The Carnivore Code which was released in February 2020.
 He states:

 I discuss our ancestral origins as hunters, and how eating animals made us human.
 I go into detail about plant toxins of all types, where they are found, and how to avoid these toxins.
 I also discuss the superiority of animal foods in terms of nutrient bioavailability, and I debunk all of the myths about animal foods being bad for us or bad for the environment.

 • Easy To Follow – diets that are easy to follow often lead to successful results, especially for the long term.
 Many love the carnivore diet because it’s a simple way of eating.
 Unlike other diets, the carnivore diet does not require counting calories or calculating macros.